docker/cli/docs/reference/commandline/run.md

     OsMaxProcessMemorySize     : 137438953344
     ```

-- With `hyperv` isolation, Windows will create a utility VM that is big enough to hold the memory limit, plus the minimal OS needed to host the container.
+- With `hyperv` isolation, Windows creates a utility VM that is big enough to hold the memory limit, plus the minimal OS needed to host the container.
 That size is reported as "Total Physical Memory."

     ```powershell
     PS C:\> docker run -it -m 2GB --isolation=hyperv microsoft/nanoserver powershell Get-ComputerInfo *memory*